Jagwar Twin: History

-2004–2011: Early History
+2003–2011: Early History

-Roy English began his musical career under his birth name as a member of the band Dead Letter Diaries.
+English started out as a member of the band Dead Letter Diaries.
 In 2006, Roy became one of the founding members of the American indie-rock band Eye Alaska, which also included Cameron Trowbridge, Christopher Osegueda, Chase Kensrue, and Han Ko.
 The band toured the United States from 2007 to 2011, releasing their EP Yellow & Elephant and their 2009 album Genesis Underground, before disbanding.

 2012–2017: Solo debut and I'm Not Here Pt.
 1

 In 2012, following the disbandment of Eye Alaska, English contemplated departing his career in music, before meeting Jeff Bhasker.
 Becoming a mentor, Bhasker helped English shape his songwriting and production skills.
 In 2014, alongside S1 and Rick Nowels, English produced Lana Del Rey's 2014 single “I Can Fly”.
-The song was featured in Tim Burton's movie Big Eyes the same year.
+In 2014, English contributed to the soundtrack for Tim Burton's movie Big Eyes with Lana Del Rey.

-On 22 January 2015, English released a single titled “Julianne” English also co-wrote and was featured on Alesso's single "Cool."
+On January 22, 2015, English released a single titled “Julianne.”
+English also co-wrote and was featured on Alesso's single "Cool."
 Released February 13, 2015 on BBC Radio 1, “Cool” peaked at number 10 in the UK Singles Chart and number 3 on the UK Dance Chart.
 The track charted number 14 on Billboard's US Dance/Electronic Songs charts and number 2 on both Billboard's US Dance Club Songs and Dance/Mix Show Airplay.

 Immediately after, English was featured on "Tongue Tied July” with Michael Brun.
-On 26 April 2016, English released his EP I'm Not Here Pt.
+On April 26, 2016, English released his EP I'm Not Here Pt.
 1, which included three new songs: "Wasted Youth", "Can't Lie" and "Oxy."
 In May of the same year, English released a stripped-down version of “Can't Lie” and was announced as the opening act for 5 Seconds of Summer during their Sounds Live Feels Live World Tour on select North American dates.

 In March 2017, English released "Hotel Pools 01101001", performing it on NBC's Today after being chosen as Elvis Duran's Artist of the Month.
 The song was officially remixed by Badhabit and shortly after also by producer A.K.
 Tribe.
 A few months later, English released "Outa My Head 01101110", a collaboration with DJ and producer Badhabit.